 The Economic Crime (Transparency and Enforcement) Act 2022 was introduced in March 2022 with the aim of clamping down on money laundering.
 In addition to updating the existing sanction and unexplained wealth order regimes, the Act provided for a new beneficial ownership register for overseas entities.
 That register was introduced on 1 August 2022 and the related Land Registry regime was introduced on 5 September 2022.
-Driven by events in Ukraine, the measures have been introduced at breakneck speed and there will, no doubt, be some technical and practical issues as the new registration regime comes into play.
+Driven by events in Ukraine, the measures were introduced at breakneck speed and there will, no doubt, be some technical and practical issues as the new registration regime becomes established.
 An overseas entity cannot be registered as the legal proprietor of land unless it is a registered overseas entity with an overseas entity ID.
-The regime is also retrospective and will apply to overseas entities that became the registered proprietor of freehold or leasehold property on or after January 1999.
+The regime is also retrospective and applies to overseas entities that became the registered proprietor of freehold or leasehold property on or after January 1999.
 The Land Registry will register a restriction on title preventing any unregistered overseas entity from selling, letting or charging that property unless it becomes a registered overseas entity.
-Existing owners have until 31 January 2023 to apply for registration.
+Existing owners had until 31 January 2023 to apply for registration.
 Applications for registration must be made to Companies House and the overseas entity must provide prescribed information about its beneficial ownership.
-Companies House will be writing to existing owners informing them of the registration requirement.
-The registration requirement also applies to overseas entities that have disposed of registered land after 28 February 2022.

-In addition to the initial application for registration, every registered overseas entity will be subject to an ongoing obligation to update its beneficial ownership information every 12 months.
-The updating is not triggered by a specific change of control, but 'nil returns' are required.
-The beneficial ownership information required mirrors that under the existing persons with significant control regime for UK companies and LLPs.
-Significantly, the focus is on the beneficial ownership of the registered proprietor and not the underlying property.
-Similar regimes will apply in Scotland and Northern Ireland.
+In addition to the initial application for registration, every registered overseas entity is subject to an ongoing obligation to update its beneficial ownership information every 12 months.
+The updating is not triggered by a specific change of control and 'nil returns' are required.
+The beneficial ownership information required mirrors that under the persons with significant control regime for UK companies and LLPs.
+The focus is on the beneficial ownership of the registered proprietor and not the underlying property.
+Similar regimes apply in Scotland and Northern Ireland.

 Although the new register adds another level of administration and due diligence for property transactions, it is not expected to be a significant issue for most transactions involving overseas entities.
 Although many offshore holding structures do exist, changes to the UK tax regime mean the use of an offshore property holding vehicle has become less attractive in recent years.
 It is important to remember that registration is not just an administrative burden; failure to comply with the Act will constitute a criminal offence with implications under the Proceeds of Crime Act 2002.
-It is expected that the registration and associated verification process will be conducted by specialist service providers, and input from advisers in the relevant jurisdictions is likely to be required.
-In addition to discrete property acquisitions, disposals and lettings, the new regime will need to be considered on financings, refinancings and corporate transactions involving overseas entities.
-Those overseas entities owning or proposing to acquire UK property should already be considering the new registration requirements.
+The registration and associated verification process is typically conducted by specialist service providers with input from advisers in the relevant jurisdiction.
+In addition to discrete property acquisitions, disposals and lettings, the new regime needs to be considered on financings, refinancings and corporate transactions involving overseas entities.
+Those overseas entities proposing to acquire UK property should be aware of the registration and updating requirements.